dbos-inc/dbos-docs/docs/typescript/examples/kafka-alert-queue.md

 ## 7. Other Ways to Resolve Assignments

-An employee may resolve the assignment by fixing the alert.
+An employee may also release an assignment by fixing the alert.
 We can add a transaction to do this like so:
 ```typescript
 //in utilities.ts/RespondUtilities
 @Transaction()